Skip to content

 Rent a car for the Galilee, Golan Heights and Negev, where sights like wineries, viewpoints and the Makhtesh Ramon crater are scattered and transit is sparse.
 A common strategy: do the cities by train, then rent for two or three days in the north or south.

-Costs & booking
+Costs & what’s included

 Rates vary by season and demand; booking ahead and comparing companies saves the most.
 Use the comparison tools above to see every supplier at Ben Gurion Airport and city depots at once.
-Watch for the usual extras — insurance excess, young-driver fees, and one-way drop-off charges.

 Driving in Israel — the essentials